Missouri governor signs bill banning abortions at 8 weeks

 A total of 3,903 abortions occurred in Missouri in 2017, the last full year for which the state Department of Health and Senior Services has statistics online.
 Of those, 1,673 occurred at under nine weeks and 119 occurred at 20 weeks or later in a pregnancy.

-A total of 2,910 abortions occurred in 2018 in Missouri, according to the agency.
+A total of 2,910 abortions occurred in 2018 in Missouri, according to provisional data provided by the agency.
+That includes 433 abortions at eight weeks of pregnancy and 267 at six weeks or earlier.

 The bill also bans abortions based solely on race, sex or a diagnosis indicating the potential for Down syndrome.